 Ideas slip away in the time it takes to write them down

-Ideas slip away in the time it takes to write them down.
 Traditional notation software—Sibelius, Finale—is rigid and detail-heavy.
 Keyboard shortcuts and MIDI help, but they only go so far.
+Ideas slip away in the time it takes to write them down.

 Like Cursor for code, MusicIDE lets you prompt the system to handle edits—generating and applying changes across the score while you review and refine.